Edward-Phillips/shakespearianPokemon/README.md

 ## current (as of 08/05/2022) objectives:

 Who is that Pokemon objectives:
-- submit bug = seems to be submitting when delete is pressed and all the inputs are full
+- submit bug = seems to be submitting when delete is pressed and all the inputs are full - now fixed, though submission is no longer tied exclusively to enter due to mobile keyboard events not behaving as desktop does.
-- restyle to more closely match Wordle
+- restyle to more closely match Wordle - went in direction of  pokedex instead.
 - improve victory screen
 - add cookies to start tracking stats
 - refactor success logic to lift state out of cell components and into gridRow component or even whoIsthatPokemon component for ease of sharing state to scoreModal component.
-- add try catch to db query to handle invalid database details, but not to block request entirely.
-- drop shakespearian search and switch to pokedex search, based on pokemon seen in the who's that pokemon game. -- requires cookie consent or user sign up to track pokedex performance

 ## feedback